6estates/idp-android-demo/README.md

    ![](art/submitpictures.gif)

-4. Get the extraction result in Json or excel,and Send Excel to email
+4. Get the extraction result in Json or excel, and Send Excel to email

    ![](art/result.gif)